 Now, if this is used as a belt and suspenders kind of thing, fine.
 Go right ahead and send your text message.
 Like I said, though, I have a feeling people will use it as just the belt or just the suspenders and ignore the other.
 Is it better than nothing at all?
 Sure, I suppose it is.
 But I still don’t think it’s a substitution for good old-fashioned hard drive encryption.

 Awhile back, I talked about how I use TrueCrypt to encrypt the entire contents of my hard drive.
 If I lose my laptop, I could certainly send a text message and wonder if it was received.
 Or…I could do nothing and still know that no person on Earth is going to get my data because it’s encrypted with a password that has more possible combinations than there are atoms in the known universe.
-But I guess that doesn’t sound as sexy in a newspaper ad.Technology , 1 comment so far
+But I guess that doesn’t sound as sexy in a newspaper ad.Technology , add a comment

 Awhile back, my cousin sent me an email asking what I recommend for backing up computer hard drives.
 I was reminded that I’d been meaning to write a post about that very topic.
 I was also reminded that I’d been meaning to write any sort of post at all.
 I apologize for the hiatus; it’s been a busy couple of months.